Tatsurou-Yajima/Bass-Guitar-TAB-notations/README.md

 # Bass Guitar TAB notations

-This Repository Contains TAB notation created by myself.
+This repository contains TABs created by myself.

 Download as you wish!